ptdriscoll/hack-virtual-machine-translator/README.md

 The Virtual Machine Translator reads .vm files in the data directory and generates .asm files.
 Either a .vm file or a directory with .vm files if fed as a parameter to the command line.
 For a file, one .asm translation is created at the same location.
 For a directory, one .asm translation is created within the directory for all .vm files in that directory.

-To pass a class auto-grader, the translator runs from within the vm_translator directory, and the file with the main function is called VMTranslator.
-The translator also runs vm_translator as a package from the root directory.
+The translator runs vm_translator as a package from the root directory.
+To pass a course auto-grader, the translator also runs from within the vm_translator directory, using a file called VMTranslator.
 Tests only run from the root directory.
-6

 Examples from root directory:
 - To translate the data/SimpleFunction.vm file: `python -m vm_translator data/SimpleFunction.vm`
 - To translate all files in the data/FibonacciElement directory: `python -m vm_translator data/FibonacciElement`